 - Cast: Michael Dobson, Matt Hill, Michelle Creber

 - Network: Discovery Family Channel

 - Genre: Kids' Animation

-- Topics: Magic and fantasy, Princesses and fairies, Adventures, Brothers and sisters, Pirates
+- Topics: Magic and Fantasy, Princesses, Fairies, Mermaids, and More, Adventures, Brothers and Sisters, Pirates

 - Character strengths: Communication

 - Available on: DVD, Streaming

 For kids who love fairy tales

 Find more TV shows that help kids build character.

 Themes & Topics